cdisc-org/analysis-results-standard/project/docs/WhereClauseCompoundExpression.md

     name: whereClauses
     description: A list of one or more where clauses (selection criteria) to be combined or negated.
-    comments:
-    - Each where clause may be defined as either a simple condition ([variable] [comparator] [value(s)]) or a compound expression that may combine additional simple conditions or compound expressions.
-    - Two or more where clauses should be specified when the logical operator is AND or OR.
-    - Only one where clause should be specfied when the logical operator is NOT.
-This where clause will usually be a compound expression.
     from_schema: https://www.cdisc.org/ars/1-0
     rank: 1000
     multivalued: true